Jahanara Begum (politician)

 Jahanara Begum (c.
 11 February 1942 – 24 July 2021) was a Bangladeshi politician, a Jatiya Sangsad member representing the Rajbari-1 constituency and a State Minister of Cultural Affairs.

 Career

-Begum served twice as the Minister of State for Culture and Adviser to the then Prime Minister Khaleda Zia on Primary Education and Mass Education.
+Begum was the founding general secretary of Bangladesh Jubo Mohila Dal.

-Begum was a member of the women's seat-22 in the 5th Jatiya Sangsad.
+Begum was a member of the women's seat-22 in the 5th Jatiya Sangsad in 1991.
 She was elected a Member of Parliament from Rajbari-1 (Sadar-Goaland) constituency on 15 February 1996 in the Sixth Parliamentary Election on the nomination of Bangladesh Nationalist Party.
 She was the vice chairman of BNP.

+Begum served twice as the Minister of State for Culture and Adviser to the then Prime Minister Khaleda Zia on Primary Education and Mass Education.
+She was asked to provide her wealth statement to the Anti-Corruption Commission.

 Begum was the co-chairman of the Bangladesh Nationalist Front (BNF).
 She previously served as Secretary General of the Liberal Democratic Party (LDP).

+In 2012, Begum joined the Bangladesh Nationalist Front, led by Nazmul Huda, as co-chairman.

+Personal life

+Begum was married to Ahmed Mostafa (died 1986).